 Pregnant women appear to be more susceptible to COVID-19, and are at higher risk of serious illness, due to the extra oxygen they need to sustain the fetus.10 Therefore, the CDC recommends that pregnant women get vaccinated against COVID-19.
 Preliminary studies suggest that the vaccine is safe for pregnant women.11

-Since mothers can pass antibodies to their children while they are still pregnant, some researchers have tried to develop vaccines against harmful diseases that can be deadly to newborns, such as group B strep and respiratory syncytial virus (RSV), which can cause colds and pneumonia.12 Currently, a vaccine against Group B strep is in clinical studies with the goal of passing immunity to the young infants,13 but the vaccine against RSV did not produce enough antibodies in non-pregnant volunteers to test in pregnant women.14
+Since mothers can pass antibodies to their children while they are still pregnant, some researchers have tried to develop vaccines against harmful diseases that can be deadly to newborns, such as group B strep and respiratory syncytial virus (RSV), which can cause colds and pneumonia.12 Currently, a vaccine against Group B strep is in clinical studies with the goal of passing immunity to the young infants,13 and a maternal vaccine against RSV is currently under priority review at the Food & Drug Administration.14

 Researchers are still investigating the reasons why some antibodies transfer to the fetus efficiently while others do not, although two theories have emerged.
 First, the FcRN receptor moves more IgG1 antibodies than any other kind.
 These antibodies identify foreign proteins.
 This means that the fetus will have better immunity against diseases where the antibodies recognize microbial proteins.15 Second, the placenta selectively transfers antibodies that stimulate the fetus’s own immune system to make natural killer cells.16 Therefore, the placenta is designed to selectively transfer maternal antibodies that will best train the fetus’s immune system to fight future infections itself.